Clemapfel/jluna/docs/installation.md

 signal (6): Aborted
 ```

-To allow the local julia state to interface with jluna, it needs the shared C-adapter-library to be available.
+To allow the local Julia state to interface with jluna, it needs the shared C-adapter-library to be available.
 During `make install`, jluna modifies its own code to keep track of the location of the C-adapter.
 If it was moved, jluna may no longer be able to find it.
 To fix this, recompile jluna, as detailed [above](#make-install).

 The C-adapter library is always installed into the directory specified by `CMAKE_INSTALL_PREFIX`, regardless of cmake presets used.
 Be aware of this.